Smart and Social

 Special Housing Accommodation

 Meltzer Residence Hall is designed to accommodate students with a wide range of disabilities.
-Students with disabilities who wish to request housing accommodations must communicate their needs to the Director of Residential Life and provide current and comprehensive documentation concerning the nature and extent of their disability.
+Students with disabilities who wish to request housing accommodations must communicate their needs to the Student Advisor and provide current and comprehensive documentation concerning the nature and extent of their disability.
 The documentation must include a specific diagnosis and describe the functional limitations of the condition, particularly as it may affect living in the residence hall.
 Students with disabilities are advised to request housing accommodations well in advance of their arrival to campus (preferably at, or before, the time of their housing application), or in advance of when they will need a specific accommodation, in order to allow time to make necessary and appropriate arrangements.
-For more information on housing accommodation requests, please contact the Director of Residence Life.
+For more information on housing accommodation requests, please contact the Student Advisor.

 Safety and Security